 Students have the opportunity to learn in the classroom as well as treat patients collaboratively within an integrative clinic, with students in other health care programs.
 The institutional focus at National University is on collaborative learning and encourages students to become colleagues rather than competitors, preparing them for future careers in integrated health care.

-National University is conveniently located 15 miles from the city of Chicago with easy access by car or Metra train.
+The Lombard campus is conveniently located 15 miles from the city of Chicago with easy access by car or Metra train.
 The St. Petersburg site is conveniently located 18 miles from downtown Tampa.

-The Chicago area is also home to one of the largest health care communities in the country with over 120 hospitals and hundreds of area clinics, giving you countless opportunities to pursue a career in an integrated health care setting.
+Both areas are home to some of the largest health care communities with hundreds of hospitals and area clinics, giving you countless opportunities to pursue a career in an integrated health care setting.

 National University's distinctive and innovative curriculum provides you with a comprehensive base in human biology and anatomy and extensive hands-on training in diagnosis and treatment.
 We train you to think like a physician.
 Throughout the program, you will learn how to master a variety of chiropractic techniques through our diversified technique curriculum, which also includes flexion-distraction technique.
 The chiropractic program is a three phase program.

 Phase II: Clinical Sciences